upmcplanetracker/openevidenceaiscribe-ubuntu/README.md

- Clinic Audio Router (Ubuntu / PipeWire) body { font-family: system-ui, -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, Ubuntu, Cantarell, "Helvetica Neue", Arial, sans-serif; line-height: 1.6; max-width: 900px; margin: 40px auto; padding: 0 20px; } pre { background: #f6f8fa; padding: 12px; overflow-x: auto; border-radius: 6px; } code { font-family: ui-monospace, SFMono-Regular, Menlo, Monaco, Consolas, "Liberation Mono", "Courier New", monospace; } h1, h2, h3 { margin-top: 1.5em; } ul { margin-left: 1.5em; }

 Clinic Audio Router (Ubuntu / PipeWire)
 =======================================

 Route Zoom and headset audio into Google Chrome so **OpenEvidence AI** can transcribe meetings, while still keeping audio in your headphones.
 This project provides shell scripts to temporarily rewire PipeWire audio connections for clinical documentation workflows.
 * * *

 What This Does
 --------------

-*   Fans out your headset microphone
+*   Duplicates out your headset microphone so multiple applications can use it at once
 *   Mixes Zoom audio and microphone audio into a virtual sink
-*   Feeds that virtual sink into Chrome as a microphone
+*   Feeds that virtual sink into Chrome as a microphone so OpenEvidence AI can hear all speakers without feedback loops
 *   Keeps Zoom and Chrome audio playing in your headphones
-*   Allows OpenEvidence AI to hear everything without feedback loops

 * * *

 Tested On
 ---------

-*   Ubuntu 22.04+
+*   Ubuntu 25.10
 *   PipeWire with WirePlumber
-*   Google Chrome
+*   Google Chrome (apt package)
-*   Zoom Desktop Client
+*   Zoom Desktop Client (Flatpak)
-*   Jabra USB / Bluetooth headsets (others should work with configuration changes)
+*   Jabra USB headset
 * * *

 Requirements
 ------------
 *   Ubuntu with PipeWire (default on 22.04+)
 *   `pw-link`
 *   `pactl`
 *   Zoom Desktop Client
 *   Google Chrome
 * * *

 Installation
 ------------
 Clone the repository and install dependencies:

     git clone https://github.com/YOURNAME/clinic-audio-router.git